 “And that goes for Satchmo, too.
 (Laughs softly.)
 Thank you.”

 “O Holy Night,” Irma Thomas, from “A Creole Christmas,” 1990.
 It’s out of print.
-It’s also on “MOJO’s Festive Fifteen,” the fine Christmas compilation CD that came with the January 2011 issue of MOJO magazine.
+It’s also on “MOJO’s Festive Fifteen,” a Christmas comp CD that came with the January 2011 issue of MOJO magazine.

 Enjoy your holidays, everyone.